shannongsr/shannongsr.github.io/_pages/cv.md

 Publications and Patents
 ======
 * Co-first-author.
-A Comprehensive Review of the Development and Applications of Hydrogen Energy Technologies in China for Carbon Neutrality: Technology Advances and Challenges, ECM
+Comprehensive Review of Development and Applications of Hydrogen Energy Technologies in China for Carbon Neutrality: Technology Advances and Challenges, ECM
 * Co-author.
 A Machine Learning and CFD Modeling Hybrid Approach for Predicting Real-time Heat Transfer During Cokemaking Processes, Fuel
 * Co-author.
 The Employment of Domain Adaptation Strategy for Improving the Applicability of Neural Network-Based Coke Quality Prediction for Smart Cokemaking Process, Fuel
 * Corresponding author.
 A framework of insole blanking robot based on adaptive edge detection and FSPS-BIT* path planning, Scientific Reports